 Webydo and WordPress are very different, though they have a common goal.
-While WordPress has been around for more than ten years catering to a diverse clientele, Webydo was launched just over three years ago as a community-led web service for designers.
+While WordPress has been around for more than ten years catering to a diverse clientele, Webydo was launched over four years ago as a community-led web service for designers and web-studios.

 Despite the shared goal – to help people easily create websites – the approach of each web service is quite unique.
 So let’s see who’s the ideal target audience for each platform.

 Please note: in this article we’re talking about the self-hosted version of WordPress – WordPress.org.

 Webydo.
 Webydo is a completely code-free web service.
 Its editor is built in the tradition of Photoshop or InDesign, so if you’re familiar with Adobe’s ecosystem, you’ll find Webydo easy to use.
 The builder supports WYSIWYG and drag-and-drop editing.

 WordPress.
 WorsPress’s learning curve is a bit steeper.
 If you’re a newbie, you may need to hire a developer to set up your site.
 What’s more you have to update the software manually, when a new version appears (with Webydo, everything is being updated automatically).

 Webydo vs WordPress.
 Webydo is easier for a non-coder to customize the look and functionality of their site.
 However, when it comes to uploading content after a website is built, WordPress is just as easy, if not easier.

 #2 Feature Set and Flexibility

 Webydo.
 Webydo’s main task is to help designers streamline the workflow.
 To do that, they offer a handy dashboard where designers can easily manage all their projects: add collaborators, send invoices directly through the system and even re-brand the entire platform.